twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### METAL DEATH
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Produces a stream of foam that covers an area about 3 feet by 3 feet (1 m by 1 m), transforming any metal that it touches into a substance as brittle as thin glass.
+- **효과:** Produces a stream of foam that covers an area about 3 feet by 3 feet (1 m by 1 m), transforming any metal that it touches into a substance as brittle as thin glass.
 The foam affects metal to a depth of about 6 inches (15 cm).

 ### MIND MELD
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** Lets the user speak telepathically with creatures they can see within short range for up to one hour.
+- **효과:** Lets the user speak telepathically with creatures they can see within short range for up to one hour.
 The user can’t read a target’s thoughts, except those that are specifically “transmitted.”
 (In some games, telepathy transcends normal language barriers (if the target has a mind that allows for telepathic communication).
 In others, it might only pick up emotions or general concepts of thoughts in another language.
 It also might vary based on the ability used.)

 ### MIND-RESTRICTING WALL
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Creates an immobile plane of permeable energy up to 20 feet by 20 feet (6 m by 6 m) for one hour.
+- **효과:** Creates an immobile plane of permeable energy up to 20 feet by 20 feet (6 m by 6 m) for one hour.
 The plane conforms to the space available.
 Intelligent creatures passing through the plane fall unconscious for up to one hour, or until slapped awake or damaged.

 ### MIND STABILIZER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** The user gains +5 to Armor against Intellect damage.
+- **효과:** The user gains +5 to Armor against Intellect damage.

 ### MONOBLADE
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Produces a 6-inch (15 cm) blade that’s the same level as the cypher.
+- **효과:** Produces a 6-inch (15 cm) blade that’s the same level as the cypher.
 The blade cuts through any material of a level lower than its own.
 If used as a weapon, it is a light weapon that ignores Armor of a level lower than its own.
 The blade lasts for ten minutes.

 ### MONOHORN
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** The user gains a horn in the center of their forehead.
+- **효과:** The user gains a horn in the center of their forehead.
 The horn is deadly sharp and strong, and it spirals down to a solid base where it fuses with their flesh and bone.
 The user is specialized in making melee attacks with the horn, which is considered a medium weapon.
 The horn lasts for a number of hours equal to the cypher’s level.
 (Sometimes a monohorn cypher covers the user in a thin sheen of black hide-like material, which disguises their identity but doesn’t interfere with their senses.)

 ### MOTION SENSOR
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** For one hour per cypher level, the user knows when any movement occurs within short range, and when large creatures or objects move within long range (the cypher distinguishes between the two).
+- **효과:** For one hour per cypher level, the user knows when any movement occurs within short range, and when large creatures or objects move within long range (the cypher distinguishes between the two).
 It also indicates the number and size of the creatures or objects in motion.

 ### NULL FIELD
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** The user and all creatures within immediate range gain +3 to Armor (+5 if the cypher is level 8 or higher) against damage of a specified kind for one hour.
+- **효과:** The user and all creatures within immediate range gain +3 to Armor (+5 if the cypher is level 8 or higher) against damage of a specified kind for one hour.
 Roll a d100 to determine the effect.

 01–12
 Fire